MarkerMetro/MarkerMetro.Unity.WinLegacy/README.md

 If you are starting a new port and/or you want the best ongoing Unity integration with WinLegacy and related plugins, consider [MarkerMetro.Unity.WinShared[(https://github.com/MarkerMetro/MarkerMetro.Unity.WinShared).

+This will provide features such as:

+- Initialization included sample Windows projects provided
-This will provide features such as Unity menu integration allowing you to get the latest plugins automatically from Nuget as well as allowing you to easily use and debug forked versions of WinLegacy for yourself.
-It'll automatic copy your build output into the right Unity plugin folders automatically, what's not to like?
+- Unity menu integration allowing you to get the latest stable plugins automatically from (Nuget)[https://www.nuget.org/packages/MarkerMetro.Unity.WinLegacy/]
+- Unity menu integration for using local solution with automatic copy o build output into right Unity plugin folders automatically